lsprangers/implementations-and-systems-design/design_systems/search_system/CANDIDATE_GENERATION.md

 With this setup we have now projected our Users and Items into an Embedding Space $E \in \real^v$ where $v$ defines the total number of videos in our corpus.
 Since $v$ is probably humongous, we can use [Matrix Factorization](#matrix-factorization) to decompose this into two separate matrices $U \in \real^{v'}, I \in \real^{v'}$ where $v' \leq v$ to ultimately reduce the total size of our search space while preserving information

 ## Similarity
-If we want to find similar users, we have a search function $S: E \times E \rightarrow \real$ where $S(q, x)$ has a query $q$ and compares it to each other embedding $x$ in our embedding space to find similar users.
-This allows us some flexibility in "find similar users to user Q" and then we can filter down to all of the videos user Q hasn't seen from the most similar users
+If we want to find similar users, we have a search function $S: E \times E \rightarrow \real$ where $S(q, x)$ has a query $q$ and compares it to each other embedding $x$ in our embedding space to find similar vectors $x$, which may be Users or Items.
+This allows us some flexibility in "find similar users / items to user Q" and then we can use [ScaNN (Scalable Nearest Neighbors)](https://github.com/google-research/google-research/tree/master/scann) to find the Top K nearest vectors

 Our [Vector Similarity Scoring](../../other_concepts/EMBEDDINGS.md#vector-similarities) can be anything from Cosine to Dot products, but for this example if we normalize all of the vectors down to $[0, 1]$ we should be able to use either.